awslabs/aws-deployment-framework/docs/user-guide.md

 ### Completion Triggers

 Pipelines can also trigger other pipelines upon completion.
-To do this, use the *completion_trigger* key on the pipeline definition.
+To do this, use the *on_complete* key on the triggers definition.
 For example:

 ```yaml
   - name: ami-builder